sungnga/react-ecommerce/react-frontend/README.md

   - Import: `import Layout from '../core/Layout'`
   - Import: `import { isAuthenticated } from '../auth'`
   - Import: `import { createProduct} from './apiAdmin'`
-  - Write a AddProfuct functional component creates a new product
+  - Write an AddProduct functional component that creates a new product
     - Create state using useState hook
       ```javascript
       const [values, setValues] = useState({ object properties })